A small outline providing several key features about China’s biggest online retail platform Alibaba’s Tmall Global.

 What is Tmall?

 Jack Ma’s Alibaba Tmall platform is the leading online retail platform in mainland China, Tmall is a prestigious platform focusing on branded goods.
 Chinese consumers Pringave their trust to this platform that offers to purchase foreign and domestic branded goods that are otherwise not available in physical stores.
-In China, having a Tmall virtual store is considered as a business validation.
+In China, having a Tmall virtual store is considered a business validation.
 For influent companies that need a strong presence in China without necessarily opening in every city.
 Tmall is truly the first step to entering the gigantic Chinese market.

 Online shopping in China is big